aaronhackshaw/Comp-1602/README.md

 # Comp-1602

-A collection assignments and labs that were done in my first year second semester course
+A collection assignments and labs that were done in a first year second semester c++ course